Pallet Stacker Training

 All our pallet stacker training courses contain theory lessons in a classroom and practical work using the pallet stacker truck.
-These courses follow the Health and Safety commission's approved code of practice and guidance.
-Meaning you, as an employer, meet your legal obligations to make sure all pallet stacker truck operators receive adequate training.
+These courses follow the Health and Safety Commission's approved code of practice and guidance.
+This means you, as an employer, meet your legal obligations to make sure all pallet stacker truck operators receive adequate training.

 The theory work builds gradually allowing time to absorb the information before moving to the next stage.
 Practical lessons are demonstrated, then trainees are given adequate time to practise under close supervision.

 Each course culminates with three stages of testing:

 - A theory test – consisting of 25 questions

 - Pre-use inspection test

 - Practical skills test involving various manoeuvres completed in a safe manner

 The pallet stacker truck

 A pallet stacker is very similar to a straddle truck, instead of straddling a pallet the forks split leaving the bottom half on the ground.